-Summary: This blog describes simple ways to open a corrupt Excel file without any backup.
-It explains manual workarounds to access the file, including Excel built-in repair feature, disabling the protected view feature or using the automatically recovered copy of the corrupt workbook.
-Also, the blog mentions about an Excel file repair tool that can help you to quickly fix the corrupt file and salvage data from it.
+Summary: The blog describes simple ways to open corrupt Excel file without any backup.
+It explains some manual workarounds that you can try to open the file.
+Also, it mentions about an Excel file repair tool that can quickly fix the corrupt file and recover data from it.

 Do you have an Excel file that does not open because of corruption issue?
 And every time you try to open it, an error message ‘the file is corrupt and cannot be opened’ pops-up?

-Above all, you don’t have a healthy backup of the Excel file to restore the data?
-If so, you can try repairing the corrupt file by using a few simple yet effective manual workarounds.
+Also, you don’t have a healthy backup of the Excel file to restore the data?
+If so, you can try repairing the corrupt file by using a few simple yet effective manual workarounds mentioned below.

 TIP: Performing the manual workarounds can take time and increases data loss risk.
-But, you can easily and quickly fix a corrupt workbook by using a professional Excel repair software.
+But, you can easily and quickly fix a corrupt workbook by using professional Excel recovery software.

-Following are some manual methods that can help you open a corrupt workbook:
+Following are some manual methods that can help you open a corrupt Excel file:

-Some Excel users have reported about turning off the ‘protected view’ feature in Excel to open a corrupt file.
+Some Excel users have reported that turning off the ‘protected view’ feature in Excel helped them open the corrupt file.
 You can also try to disable this feature and open the file.
 To do so, follow these steps: